misavojte/GazePlotterDocs/basic/index.md

 ## Available data manipulations

-GazePlotter provides several tools to customize and manipulate your data for better analysis:
+GazePlotter provides tools to customize and manipulate your data:

 - [AOI customization](/basic/aoi-customization/) - Customize appearance, colors, names, and order of Areas of Interest
 - [Stimuli customization](/basic/stimuli-customization/) - Customize and manage stimulus properties and settings
 - [Participant grouping](/basic/groups/) - Organize participants into custom groups for comparative analysis
 - [Participants customization](/basic/participants-customization/) - Customize participant properties and metadata

-- [Export workspace or data](/basic/export/) - Export data in various formats including CSV, JSON, and ScanGraph
+## Export Options

+For exporting data and workspaces, see the dedicated [Export section](/export/) which covers workspace export, segmented data export, and ScanGraph integration.